wp-plugins/better-analytics/readme.txt

 * Pinterest
 * LinkedIn

-<strong>Better Google Analytics Reporting Features (can be viewed site-wide or for individual page/URL):</strong>
+= Better Google Analytics Reporting Features (can be viewed site-wide or for individual page/URL): =

 * Dashboard Charts (real time or historical)
 * Weekly Heat Maps